DannyRo/node-tutorials/mocha-wd-parallel/README.md

-Parallel tests with Grunt, Mocha and WD.js
+Parallel tests with Mocha and WD.js
 =============

-In this tutorial you will learn how to scaffold a project using `grunt-init-sauce`.
+In this tutorial you will learn how to run tests in parallel using WD.js and Mocha.

 ## 1/ Configure your Sauce Labs credentials